Reby0217/ids706-finalProject/README.md

 4. **Data Validation and Querying**:
    - SQLAlchemy's query interface supports dynamic data retrieval and filtering, critical for user authentication and API workflows.
    - Form inputs for login and registration are validated to ensure clean and consistent database records.

+---

+### Flask Integration

+This project utilizes **Flask**, to build the application's core functionality.
+Flask serves as the foundation for handling HTTP requests, routing, and rendering dynamic web pages.

+Key features include:

+- **Routing and Modularization**: The application uses Flask Blueprints to organize features like authentication and API endpoints, ensuring a clean and maintainable structure.
+- **Dynamic Templating**: Flask integrates seamlessly with HTML templates, enabling dynamic rendering of user interfaces.
+- **API Integration**: RESTful APIs are implemented using Flask-RESTx to support robust data exchange and user authentication workflows.
+- **OAuth Support**: GitHub OAuth login is integrated using Flask-Dance for secure third-party authentication.